-100 % carbon-neutral electricity from industrial residual gases
+100 % carbon-neutral electricity from industrial residual gases and waste heat

 As many other things in our day to day lives we take many things for granted.
 For example, something as obvious as stainless steel, we just assume should be there.
 What we do not really realize is that metal requires enormous amounts of energy to be able to be produced and thus has a major impact on our environment.
 Stainless steel requires ferrochrome which is produced by mixing ore with coal and enormous amounts of energy in a blast furnace.
 Almost half of all energy in the process then disappears in the form of residual gas that are flared.
 Metal industries around the world, like many other industries, have for decades been looking for methods to recover and convert the energy in their residual gases into what is also their biggest cost – electricity.